 In Austria there are various forms of employment.
-Their characteristic features are described below.
+Their characteristics are described below.

 Employment Contract (dependent)

 An employment contract (Arbeitsvertrag) can be concluded for a fixed term or for an unlimited period.
-As compared to the contract for services (Werkvertrag) (self-employed) no particular result has to be delivered but rather diligent work has to be rendered by the employee.
+Unlike the contract for services (Werkvertrag) (self-employed), no specific product, result must be achieved but conscientious work must be rendered by the employee.

 In principle the employer determines the employee's place of work, working hours and work-related behaviour.
 The following statutory features are indispensable:

 - The employee is integrated into an employer's organisation

 - The employee is subject to the employers' instructions;

 - The employee is obliged to render their services in person;